markjfisher/ed-clj/README.md

 Currently this will drop all tables and recreate them in a pgsql database named 'ed-factions', with user 'ed'.
+This is controlled with {:new-db true} config value.
 See the config.edn files for d/b etc config.

+    $ lein goprod

+This will run ed.server with prod profile, which by default does not reinitialise the database ({:new-db false} in config.edn).

 ## DONE